 There is a variety of beautiful places visitors should visit to truly appreciate the rich nature of the island, such as the world-renowned Valley of Butterflies, famous throughout the world, the Seven Springs, which offers the best getaway from the summer heat, the Tsampika Monastery, with its extraordinary views out to the rest of the island and the Aegean Sea, Prasonisi, the Marine Aquarium, the Profitis Ilias and Akramitis mountain, ideal for hiking ort walking paths.

-Refreshing western winds mitigate summer heat, with winter being almost always mild; about 300 days a year the sun prevails on the island, while light, cool northwestern breeze makes the climate pleasant even in July and August.
+Refreshing western winds mitigate summer heat, with winter being almost always mild; about 300 days a year the sun prevails on the island, while a light, cool northwestern breeze coming from the Mediterranean sea makes the climate pleasant even in July and August.

 6. Taste the delectable cuisine of Rhodes

 The ancient Greek dish of ‘trahana’, which is a fermented mixture of grain and yogurt or fermented milk, made throughout Greece follows the same recipe in Rhodes and is mainly cooked with goat in the clay oven like the traditional dish of ‘chuka’ or in the pan like ‘lacan’ in the Rhodian village of Laerma.

-What’s more bulgur replaces rice in almost all Rhodian recipes; in the stuffed vegetables, in soups, in meat fillings, adding nutritional value to all local recipes.
+What’s more, bulgur replaces rice in almost all Rhodian recipes; in the stuffed vegetables, in soups, in meat fillings, adding nutritional value to all local recipes.
 Of course, one cannot overlook the importance of legumes in the diet of Rhodes’ locals.
 Rhodes’ ‘lopia Katavias’, a traditional PDO bean variety, are small-grain beans with delicate peels that boil very quickly.

 If you’re interested in getting to know the local gastronomy, maybe a cooking lesson in Rhodes is exactly what you’re looking for; one thing is for sure; Rhodian cuisine is bound to rock your world and make you reconsider your devotion to any other cuisine around the world - consider yourself warned.

-7. Visit the sandy beaches of Rhodes
+7. Visit the beautiful beaches of Rhodes, Greece

 With 24 of its organized shores winning the Blue Flag this year, the Island of the Knights has viable beach options for both families and daring solo travelers; just make your research and you will undoubtedly find the one that better fits your need; what better way to enjoy a taste of genuine Greek summer?